Meet the Project Staff

 Dr. Jackson has worked with the Kiowa community for over a decade as the Instructor for the Kiowa Clemente Course in the Humanities.
 This course, originally funded in 2000 by the National Endowment for the Humanities and the Oklahoma Humanities Council, continues in large part due to Dr. Jackson’s ongoing commitment.
 Dr. Jackson is a Fellow with the Ford Foundation of the National Academies and a Research Fellow with the Newberry Library’s Consortium on American Indian Studies.
-She currently holds a College of Arts and Sciences Diversity Post-Doctoral Fellowship in the Department of English at Oklahoma State University.

 Mr. Goombi is an elder and leader in the Kiowa community, former Kiowa Tribal Chairman, and former Vice-President of the National Congress of American Indians.
 He regularly writes editorial columns for the Anadarko Daily News on issues within the Kiowa community.
 He works with tribal leaders all over the state and nation, consulting on tribal business and economic development.
 Most recently, he has been serving as tribal liaison for a statewide litigation case fighting against opioid addiction.
 He has helped facilitate the Kiowa Clemente Course in the Humanities (University of Science and Arts of Oklahoma) since its inception in 2001.